Verina: Family

 However a counterargument to the theory is given by Penny Macgeorge in her own study Late Roman Warlords (2003), pages 284–285, based on the silence of both John Malalas and Malchus on a blood relation of Odoacer to the House of Leo.
 Both historians were chronologically closer to the recorded events than John of Antioch.

 If accepted the theory of Krautschick would give Verina a barbarian origin.
 Her ancestry would still be uncertain due to contradictory accounts on the ancestry of Odoacer.
 Various sources have identified him as one of the Goths, the Rugians, the Sciri and the Thuringii.
 All four were Germanic peoples, with the Goths, Rugians and Sciri grouped by ethnologists within the East Germanic tribes.
 His father Edeko was leader of the Sciri but it is unclear if he was born in the tribe or married into it.
 Other sources identify Edeko as one of the Huns, possibly because of his service under Attila the Hun.
 According to Amory, the varying ethnographic identities of both men may reflect both their mixed ancestry and their political association with the various groups.

 The presence of Verina in the Roman court has been attributed by Demandt to "the osmosis of the late Roman and Germanic aristocracies".
 In other words, the practice of intermarriage between the Roman military aristocracy and the dynasties derived from it on the one hand and various Germanic families of foederati.

 Marriage

 Verina married Leo, a Thraco-Roman officer of the East Roman army.
 According to Jordanes and John Malalas, her husband was one of the Bessi, a tribe of Thracians.
 Theodorus Lector, Theophanes the Confessor, Georgios Kedrenos and Michael the Syrian report Leo born in Thrace.
 However the Bibliotheca of Patriarch Photios I of Constantinople quotes Candidus in placing his birthplace in Dacia.

-Leo was not from a prominent family.
-His only known relation prior to his marriage was a sister named Euphemia.
-According to Patria, attributed to George Codinus, Euphemia never married.
-She resided in Constantinople and was visited by her brother on a weekly basis.
-She reportedly erected a statue in honor of her brother, however some scholars note that the source is not considered particularly reliable.
-The Patria was written during the reign of Basil II (976–1025) and revised during the Alexios I Komnenos (1081–1118).
-So at least five centuries separate the time of Leo and Euphemia and this written account of their relationship.